 This means you (or more specifically, a Salesforce Admin) will need to create those fields in Salesforce in order to complete the activity field mapping and view all the awesome data that comes along with it.

-SalesLoft has helped make this creation process simple by providing the Activities Dashboard Package.
-By downloading this package, the activity fields are created in your Salesforce instance for you (how nice is that?).
+SalesLoft has helped make this creation process simple by providing the Insight from SalesLoft managed dashboard package.
+By downloading the package, most of the activity fields will be created in your Salesforce instance for you (how nice is that?).

 If you do not wish to download or use the dashboard package and would like to custom add activity fields, you may do just that.

 Here is a complete list of the SalesLoft Activity Fields and the type of Salesforce field they should be mapped to:

 |Activity Field Name||SFDC Field Type||

 If an email sent to a prospect bounced.

 |Cadence External Identifier||Text||